ucsb-cs148-w25/pj04-restaurantdecider/team/sprint03/lab07.md

 - implementing component test in our project
 - cleared up and organized user feedback we want from the other team and the teaching team
 - cleared up how to deploy our web application for the other team
+- error catching for restaurant search: radius 0 or negative, number of restaurants not chosen, champion/bracket style not chosen, location not picked